Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Flickering and dimming are some of the common problems affecting flat-screen TVs today.
 You may have a highly acclaimed TV but can still experience some of these problems from time to time.
 Your TV may flicker due to a bad video input, a non-optimal lighting condition, or a connection problem.
+And, if you’re experiencing this while connecting a video player, you might want to learn how to connect a VCR to a TV.

 So why is my TV flickering?
 Well, when your TV screen flickers, it’s often a fluctuation in the picture quality that either leads to dark or bright frames intermittently without displaying any content on the screen.
+And if you are a gamer that has been dealing with lag, you may want to check out our guide on reducing input lag on the TV.

 When this happens, it’s normal to feel it could be an issue that requires technical repair.
 However, it is essential to note that a TV screen flicker might be caused by things other than internal hardware issues.

 TVs that exhibit flickering can do so for a variety of reasons, both internal and external.
 In most cases, the user can fix the issues with basic troubleshooting.
+We also have great guides for other simple fixes.
+For pixelation problems, you can read our guide, so you never have to ask why is my TV pixelating again.
+Or if you are questioning, why does my TV keep turning off?
+We have you covered as well.

 Defective or loose cables plugged into your unit can cause screen flickering.
 For example, on an HDMI cable, the result appears as flickering colors or “snow.”
 It is random, with abrupt color intensity and brightness on coaxial and other types of analog cables.
 Getting a replacement cable will fix this problem.
 Additionally, if you are seeing a black and white screen and it’s not supposed to be, a loose cable could cause this as well.
 For more ways to troubleshoot this, read about why your TV is black and white.
 This can also be the cause if you keep asking yourself why your TV keeps buffering.